What is the purpose of Troops to Teachers?

 • To teach elementary or secondary academic subjects, you must have a Bachelor’s degree or higher from a regionally accredited university

-• To teach vocational subjects, you must have the equivalent of one (1) year of college and six (6) years of related experience.
+• To teach vocational subjects, you must have the equivalent of a high school diploma and five (5) of the last eight years of wage-earning experience.

 Military Service Requirements: